 Father Dan O’Connell, Ray Farragher, and William Maguire served during the difficult years of the depression.
 Many parishioners lost heavily in the bank failures and the poor crop years.
 Many parishioners lost their farms and moved away.
 The parish dwindled to less than 60 families.
 In 1937 Father Warner was appointed to St. Catherine of Genoa.
 During his more than 20 years in Genoa the economy improved and the area experienced significant growth.
 By 1957 there were more than 125 active families and plans were underway to enlarge the facilities.
 Upon the death of Father Warner, Father John Dording came to Genoa and conducted a search for property on the edge of town for the relocation of the parish.
 The church seating less than 200 persons was not able to accommodate the growing parish.
 The frame rectory needed extensive repairs.
 The parish needed a social hall to gather the members as well as space for the religious education program for children, youth, and adults.
 There was little space available for building these desired facilities at the Emmett Street location.
 The church cemetery was located on the South edge of town on Sycamore Street.
 It was logical that the parish be relocated near the cemetery property.
 Father Dording negotiated for the property adjoining the cemetery.
 In 1963 Father James Molloy came to Genoa and completed arrangements to buy 40 acres, fifteen of which would serve as the site of the new parish facilities, the remainder subdivided and sold to help finance the church complex.
 For more than three years parishioners met with Father Molloy, advisors from the diocese, and the city to plan and design the subdivision and the church complex.
 The subdivision encircles the church with 37 residential lots.
 The cemetery was extended to be incorporated into the church design.
 The entrance of the church through which is viewed the cemetery monument as the members leave the liturgical space, reminds all of the purpose of eternal life.

 The church is unique in design and beauty.
 As plans were being considered, the Second Vatican Council had just completed its deliberations and sweeping changes in the Liturgy were proposed.
 A careful study of the documents was made to incorporate the principles of the renewed church.
 The liturgical space of the new church was designed to seat 400.
 Its circular design emphasizes the communal nature of the assembly, the altar of sacrifice the center, and focal point, reminding us that Christ in the Eucharist is the source of our faith life.
 Natural lighting is provided by a dome over the altar as well as a continuous skylight to bathe the outer brick walls in a flood of light.
 The ceiling is covered with narrow natural wood strips all converging and ascending heavenward to the lighted dome over the altar, symbolizing our prayer rising to the Father.
 The seating is curved to bring the worshipping community in a close circle around the celebrant and the altar.
-The roof rests upon twelve massive stone pillars which symbolize the twelve apostles, the foundation of the early church.
+The roof rests upon sixteen massive stone pillars, the foundation of the early church.
 The altar is placed upon a raised circular platform of colorful checkered teakwood, further accenting the central area of sacrifice.
 This blend of natural materials, wood, brick, stone, bathed in natural light through the brilliant sky lighting, adds simple beauty to this unique church.
 Visitors marvel as they view it.
 In 1968 it won the award for outstanding religious edifice.
 We are proud of this exceptional church; our house of God in Genoa.

 The building complex includes eight classroom spaces for catechetical instruction, a spacious social hall complete with kitchen, offices for parish administration, as well as living quarters for the pastor.
 A hot water heating system is equipped with mechanical ventilation with provisions for future air conditioning.
 The parish complex will meet the needs of St. Catherine’s parish community for many years to come.